NatGr/projectAdA/README.md

 		has he computed the metadata correctly
 		- MentionDocTone: the tone used in the article.

 Regarding the data size, the total dataset weight is of 112GB but it is mostly composed of the GDELT graph which we won't use.
-We hope that once we extracted the columns we are interested in and save them as parquet files, we will be able to retreive the data on our computers to perform the rest of the analysis locally.
+After performing the above mentionned data selecting/cleaning, the size of the parquet files were of 0.83 and 3.09 GB (12GB on disc).
+We thus decided to download a subset of these locally to test our scripts and then to perform the analysis on the real data on the cluster.

 # A list of internal milestones up until project milestone 2
 <!-- Add here a sketch of your planning for the next project milestone. -->

 11.11 :

- - Clean and organize our data in dataframes, if the size of the resulting dataframes is not too important, download locally.
+ - ~Clean and organize our data in dataframes, if the size of the resulting dataframes is not too important, download locally.~
- - Categorize countries according to their reputation
+ - ~Categorize countries according to their reputation~
- - Compare with the vision from the national news
+ - ~Compare with the vision from the national news~

 18.11 :

- - trying different approaches for assesing scores
+ - ~trying different approaches for assesing scores~
- - Analyse statistical reliability of the results
+ - ~Analyse statistical reliability of the results~
- - Analyse results (what to keep, ...)
+ - ~Analyse results (what to keep, ...)~

 25.11 :

- - Completing the notebook
+ - ~Completing the notebook~
- - Goals and plans for the next milestone
+ - ~Goals and plans for the next milestone~